 If by chance your responses to 1, 3, and 4 are no and your answer to 2 yes, you are at risk of engaging in cultural appropriation if you don't course correct sooner rather than later.

 What makes cultural appropriation a form of theft is not merely a failure to respect the people whose culture is being raided.
 It is never just about a lack of respect or only a single thing or story.
 It is about a claim made by outsiders to elements of someone else's culture to the exclusion of that someone else.
 That someone else is redefined as somehow not good enough to handle their own culture, it must be taken away and done properly by the appropriator.
 If you read The Whiteness of Real Being, then this will already sound familiar, because it is the heart of most narratives featuring "the white man who is better at being an indian than the indians."
 Hence the insistence that Indigenous people don't know what they're talking about when they protest the misuse of feathered headdresses, or the stereotyped caricature of the "plains indian" favoured as "THE INDIAN" almost any time such a character appears in the mainstream media.
 Another sharp marker of cultural appropriation is claims such as "there is nothing particularly [insert cultural/national adjective] about [story/piece of music/picture/dance/etc.]."
 Neil Gaiman's declaration that there is nothing especially greek about the odyssey is a sadly recent example.
 It doesn't matter whether what he meant was that there is nothing especially greek about being a traveller having a wretched time getting home again.
 That is not in fact what he said, and the appropriation of greek culture generally, especially ancient greek culture, is all too old.
 Don't take my word for it, read Athena Andreadis' blogpost Being Part of Everyone's Furniture; Or: Appropriate Away!.
 Andreadis gives several excellent examples of the inaccuracy and context failure problems.
-She also notes an even more important point.
 A more recent post well worth reading on this is Adam Gaudry's reflections on the opera pretending to tell Louis Riel's story that has been mounted again because canada is pretending 150 years is somehow significant compared to time immemorial.
-Or how about Ryan McMahon's recent article, who is among the few writers I will red on vice.com despite the horribleness of its founder.
+Or how about Ryan McMahon's recent article, who is among the few writers I will read on vice.com despite the horribleness of its founder.